opensearch-project/.github/RESPONSIBILITIES.md

 ### Be Responsive

 Respond to enhancement requests, and forum posts.
 Allocate time to reviewing and commenting on issues and conversations as they come in.

 ### Maintain Overall Health of the Repo

 Keep the `main` branch at production quality at all times.
 Backport features as needed.
 Cut release branches and tags to enable future patches.

+#### Keep Dependencies up to Date

+Maintaining up-to-date dependencies on third party projects reduces the risk of security vulnerabilities.
+The Open Source Security Foundation (OpenSSF) [recommends](https://github.com/ossf/scorecard/blob/c26bea648d0ef252de841ba59a55e8d67fe30271/docs/checks.md#dependency-update-tool) either [dependabot](https://docs.github.com/en/code-security/dependabot) or [renovatebot](https://docs.renovatebot.com/).
+ - Dependabot is integrated with GitHub and can be enabled simply by adding a [`dependabot.yml`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates) file to the repo.
+This will create individual pull requests for each dependency update that can be tracked via tags.
+ - Renovatebot requires installation of the [`forking-renovate`](https://github.com/apps/forking-renovate) app which will generate a pull request to set itself up.
+The dependency update pull requests have more information on version age, adoption rate, and percent of successful tests of those who have upgraded.
+In addition, a centralized dashboard issue provides visibility into all available version updates even if the PR has not yet been generated.

 ### Manage Roadmap